Angelo Codevilla

-Angelo Maria Codevilla (May 25, 1943 – September 20, 2021) was an American professor of international relations at what is now the Pardee School of Global Studies at Boston University.
+Angelo Maria Codevilla (May 25, 1943 – September 20, 2021) was an Italian American professor of international relations at what is now the Pardee School of Global Studies at Boston University.
 He served as a United States Navy officer, a foreign service officer, and professional staff member of the Select Committee on Intelligence of the United States Senate.
 Codevilla's books and articles range from French and Italian politics to the thoughts of Machiavelli and Montesquieu to arms control, war, the technology of ballistic missile defenses, and a broad range of international topics.
 Articles by Codevilla have appeared in Commentary, Foreign Affairs, National Review, and The New Republic.
 His op-eds have appeared in The New York Times, The Wall Street Journal, The American Spectator and The Washington Post.
 He has also been published in Political Science Reviewer, Intercollegiate Review, and Politica.

 Early life and education

 Angelo Maria Codevilla was born on May 25, 1943, in Voghera, Italy, son of Angelo (a businessman) and Serena (Almangano) Codevilla.
 He emigrated to the United States in 1955, and became a United States citizen in 1962.

 He graduated from Rutgers University in 1965, having studied natural sciences, languages, and politics.
 After receiving a Ph.D. in 1973 from Claremont University Center, Codevilla began to teach political science.